-When seeking diminished value with a first party claim, you must not be at fault for the accident in most of the states which allow diminished value.
+When seeking diminished value with a first-party claim, you must not be at fault for the accident in most of the states which allow diminished value.

-Court Case Decisions about Diminished Value
+Court Decisions about Diminished Value

-This case involved State Farm insureds, who had submitted claims to the automobile insurer for repairs and reimbursements for accidental losses to vehicles, alleging that they should have been compensated for lowered market value of vehicles post-repair.
+This case involved State Farm insureds, who had submitted first-party claims to the automobile insurer under their collision coverage for repairs and reimbursements for accidental losses to vehicles, alleging that they should have been compensated for the lowered market value of vehicles post-repair.
 Blakely v.
 State Farm Mutual Automobile Insurance Company (5th Cir.
 (Miss.)
 April 18, 2005)

 However, for New York, there’s good news.
 The New York Appellate Court Held that Third-Party Diminution in Value Damages Are Recoverable in addition to the cost of repairs for personal property that appreciates in value (Franklin Corporation, Appellant v Justin M. Prahler, Respondent)

-More Information about Diminished Value
+Information about Diminished Value

 Primer on Diminution in Value Claims – Claims Journal

-Does your insurance policy have ISO’s diminution in value exclusion endorsement? – Even if your state allows a claim for it diminished value, you may not be able to file a claim for it.
+Does your insurance policy have ISO’s diminution in value exclusion endorsement? – Even if your state allows a claim for diminished value, you may not be able to file a claim for it.

 OEM Parts – Are you entitled to brand-name car repair parts?
 Know your rights.

 Can replacing a windshield cause diminished value?
 (HURT911® article) – Using the wrong replacement windshield can result in diminished value on a car you own and cost you money on a leased car.